ndrean/UpImage/README.md

 This app uploads images to S3 and transforms them into WEBP format to save on bandwidth and storage.
 The transformation is based on [libvips](https://www.libvips.org/) and the Elixir package [Vix.Vips](https://github.com/akash-akya/vix).

+Care is taken to maximise the usage of streams to limit the memory usage, especially when you upload multiple files.
+Care is taken to spawn processes whenever needed.

-The idea is to evaluate an Image-To-Text implementation for **image tagging** or **caption creation** via a ML modle.
+We propose an Image-To-Text implementation for **image tagging** or **caption creation** via a ML modle.
 It will propose some tags and a caption to help the user to classify his pictures for him to retrieve them by tag.
 This might be a slow process, especially on a free-tier Fly.io machine.
 We set up the model with the env variable `MODEL`.

 About **[CanIUse-WEBP?](https://caniuse.com/webp)**